midas-network/covid19-smh-research/README.md

-In this round, the required target for trajectories will be **weekly incident infections, cases, and deaths in California and North Carolina for a set of specified racial/ethnic groups.** Trajectories will need to be paired across racial/ethnic groups (i.e., for a given model, location, scenario and horizon, all race/ethnicity data for simulation 1 corresponds to the sum of race/ethnicity-specific estimates for simulation 1).
+In this round, the required target for trajectories will be **weekly incident infections, cases, and deaths in California and North Carolina for a set of specified racial/ethnic groups.** Trajectories will need to be paired across racial/ethnic groups ann horizaom (i.e., for a given model, location, scenario and horizon, all race/ethnicity data for simulation 1 corresponds to the sum of race/ethnicity-specific estimates for simulation 1).

-In California, required racial/ethnic groups are `"latino"`, `"black"`, `"white"`, `"asian"`, and `"other"`, where `"other"` represents American Indian Alaska Native and Native Hawaiian and Pacific Islander.
+In California, required racial/ethnic groups are `"latino"`, `"black"`, `"white"`, `"asian"`, `"other"`, and `"overall"`.

-In North Carolina, required racial/ethnic groups are `"white"`, `"black"`, `"asian"`, and `"other"`, where `"other"` represents the sum of other and Hispanic/Latino.
+In North Carolina, required racial/ethnic groups are `"white"`, `"black"`, `"asian"`, `"other"`, and `"overall"`.

+The definitions of race/ethnicity can differ across various datasets.
+For more information please consult the [target data README](./target-data/README.md).

-Given the missingness in demographic disease data and limited data available on case reporting rates by race/ethnicity, infections and cases will not be evaluated.
+Given the missingness in demographic disease data and limited data available on case reporting rates by race/ethnicity, it will be optional for teams to submit cases.

-Teams will be submitting cases and infections for the purpose of model comparison and weekly death targets will be evaluated.
+Infections and deaths will be required and only weekly death targets will be evaluated.

 ### Additional Information